7 Catholic teachings that make Evangelicals cringe

 • They “shall be like” Jesus (1 John 3:2) and fully “united to the Lord” and “one spirit with him” (1 Cor.
 6:17).
 Christians “are being changed into his likeness from one degree of glory to another” (2 Cor.
 3:18).

-Show Bible examples of talking to dead people
+The Bible has many examples of talking to the dead:

 • Moses and Elijah were "dead" at the Transfiguration (Mat.
 17:1-4; Mk 9:2-5; Lk 9:29-33).